-For the next two days, we will drive to Boon Tsagaan Lake.
-Full day excursions along the shore.
-Boon Tsagaan lake covers an area of 252 km2 at 1,312 m above sea level.
-It has a length of 24km and a width of 11 km, with an average depth of 9.6 m.
-It is the largest of the Lake of Valley and also the primary site for watching Relict Gull, Pallas's Fish Eagle, Dalmatian pelican, Mute swan and various waterfowl and waders.
-The lake supports a number of globally threatened species and is an important area for their breeding and congregation before migration.
-The surrounding, sparsely vegetated, semi desert landscape.
-The biggest resource of the water comes from Baidrag River but there is no outflow.
-There are many other species that can be observed here.
-Lake Boon Tsagaan is one of a few key breeding habitats for the Relict Gull in the world.
-Some species, like the Great Cormorant Common tern, Mongolian Gull, Black-headed gull, Grey Heron, Caspian Tern utilize this area in huge colonies.
-We will camp Tour ger camp near the Baidrag river estuary.
-(Tent camp; B, L, D)

-DAY 11, JUNE 12 ARVAIKHEER CITY

-After breakfast, we will head to Arvaikheer city in Uvurkhangai province, driving through the grassland region.
+For the next two days, we will drive to Boon Tsagaan Lake, a vast body of water covering 252 km2 at an altitude of 1,312 meters above sea level.
+The lake stretches 24 km in length and 11 km in width, with an average depth of 9.6 meters.
+As the largest lake in the Valley, it is a prime site for observing the Relict Gull, Pallas's Fish Eagle, Dalmatian Pelican, Mute Swan, and various waterfowl and waders.
+The lake supports numerous globally threatened species and is crucial for their breeding and congregation before migration.
+Our full-day excursions along the lake's shore will provide opportunities to explore this unique habitat.
+The surrounding landscape is sparsely vegetated semi-desert, fed primarily by the Baidrag River with no outflow.
+Boon Tsagaan Lake is one of the few key breeding habitats for the Relict Gull globally.
+Other species, such as the Great Cormorant, Common Tern, Mongolian Gull, Black-headed Gull, Grey Heron, and Caspian Tern, utilize this area in large colonies.
+We will camp near the Baidrag River estuary, providing an ideal base for our explorations and birdwatching activities.
+(Tent camp; B, L, D) DAY 11, JUNE 12 ARVAIKHEER CITY After breakfast, we will head to Arvaikheer city in Uvurkhangai province, driving through the grassland region.
 We will have lunch at the restaurant in Bayankhongor city in Bayankhongor province.
 After lunch, we will do a short birding stop at Tuin river, located close to the city.
 Then visit to Arvaikheer city for overnight and overnight at hotel.
-(Local Hotel; B, L, D)

-DAY 12, JUNE 13 ARVAIKHEER / SANGIIN DALAI / HUSTAI NATIONAL PARL

-After breakfast, we will continue our journey.
+(Local Hotel; B, L, D) DAY 12, JUNE 13 ARVAIKHEER / SANGIIN DALAI / HUSTAI NATIONAL PARK After breakfast, we will continue our journey.
 Another important site we are likely to visit today includes Sangyn Dalai lake, a small but bird-rich steppe lake.
 Here, there are large numbers of Whooper Swans and Demoiselle Cranes, but the most interesting denizens are Stejneger's Scoters (split from Velvet), Horned Grebes and endangered Falcated duck in full breeding plumage.
 Around the lake margins, numerous Mongolian Larks, Pere David's snowfinch, Blyth's and Richard's pipit can be found breeding.

 We will aslo have a look at a couple of lakes where we could well find some other water birds of interest.
 Arrive at the ger camp and overnight in gers.
 (Ger camp; B, L, D)

-DAY 13, JUNE 14 HUSTAI NATIONAL PARK

-Hustai National Park is about 100 km, 2 hours drive by paved road from Ulaanbaatar to the west.
+DAY 13, JUNE 14 HUSTAI NATIONAL PARK Hustai National Park is about 100 km, 2 hours drive by paved road from Ulaanbaatar to the west.
 The park is the one of the three site where Mongolia's wild horses known Przewaslskii's horse (Equusferus przewalskii) was reintroduced to its native habitat.
 The last sighting of native wild horses in Mongolia took place in 1969, in Dzungariin Gobi Desert.
-Since 1992, wild horses have been successfully re-introduced to Hustai from zoos of Western Europe.
+Since 1992, wild horses have been successfully reintroduced to Hustai from zoos of Western Europe.
 Aside the wild horses, the park contains the largest Mongolian population of red deer and Siberian marmot.
 The site is one of the best protected areas in Mongolia.
-Here and on the way to Hustai you will see the birds that are common to the steppe zone: Upland Buzzard, Demoiselle Crane, Isabelline Wheatear, Mongolian Lark, Black Vulture, Steppe eagle, Amur falcon.
+Here and on the way to Hustai you will see the birds that are common to the steppe zone: Upland Buzzard,Demoiselle Crane, Isabelline Wheatear, Mongolian Lark, Black Vulture, Steppe eagle, Amur falcon.
 We will stay in the gers overnight and dinner at the restaurant.
 (Ger camp; B, L, D)